monetas-tech/asset-listing/README.md

 10. Visit your repository GitHub page and create a new pull request to the main repository.
 11. It will automatically check and validate all the details monitroed by an expert from Monetas Global Tech Team.
 12. Wait for the pull request to get accepted.
 13. And voila!
-You will get your token listed on MNTG Wallet!
+You will get your token listed on Indus91 Wallet!